These tips are based on ashok mahindra's personal experiences while on safari in East Africa

 Advisable to wear long trousers, full length shirt sleeves, long socks and shoes.Carry an insect bite allergy cream.In certain parts of Tanzania, like in Tarangire and Serengeti,Tsetse flies are common and an irritant and may be a health hazard.
 They are blood sucking flies and are attracted by blue and black colors.
-If bitten apply a skin allergy cream, like Intamine which is meant for insect bites and stings, itching and plant rashes.
+If bitten take an anti-histamine pill or cream which is meant for insect bites and stings, itching and plant rashes.
 The red blotches may remain for some time.
-Use the fly swatter provided in the vehicles vigorously.
+Always use the fly swatter provided in the vehicles during the game drives.

 Generally,adequate charging facilities are available in individual tents.However,in some moving camps there is only one place for charging available near the reception.If this is important check before.

 Carry a G type International Adapter,preferably with USB ports.A portable mobile charger may be useful.